WARNING: THIS ARTICLE INCLUDES GRAPHIC IMAGES SOME READERS MAY FIND DISTURBING

 Group photo with 'The Doctors' and Jonathan and Lauren from the Jonathan Antin salon in Beverly Hills, CA

 Huffer then had a CO2 laser surgery to reduce scarring.
 After the procedures, she noticed a “huge difference” in her appearance, and her daughter was also stunned by the difference.

 “I am very happy with the results and hope to have the rest of them removed some day,” she said.
 “I have had about 1,000 of the fibromas removed so far.
 My friends and family say that I look great and they notice a huge difference.
 My life hasn’t been any different since surgery other than I have raised lots of awareness for NF, which has always been my biggest goal.”

-To raise awareness and provide support to those suffering from the condition, Huffer has created a Facebook page “Faces of Neurofibromatosis” in December 2016, and now it has nearly 1,700 followers from all over the world.
+To raise awareness and provide support to those suffering from the condition, Huffer created a Facebook page called “Faces of Neurofibromatosis” in December 2016, and now it has nearly 1,700 followers from all over the world.

 Watch the video to see her daughter’s reaction: